josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 <CalloutPlusQuote>

 We could've dissected Billy Joel and Sufjan Stevens all we wanted.
-But it didn't matter, because our disagreement ultimately started before either one of us ever pressed the play button.
+But it didn't matter, because our disagreement ultimately started before either one of us ever pressed the play&nbsp;button.

 </CalloutPlusQuote>